ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 ![png](predicting-hotel-booking-cancellation_files/predicting-hotel-booking-cancellation_37_1.png)

 Statistics have shown that online hotel and airline reservations are becoming increasingly popular in recent years.
-Our data shows that most people complete their hotel reservations with their smartphones.
+Our data shows that most people completed their hotel reservations on a smartphone.
 More than 45% of bookings are made via `Online Travel Agents` while roughly 20% of bookings are made via `Offline Travel Agents`.
-Only less than 20% of bookings were made directly without any help from travel agents.
+Less than 20% of bookings were made directly by the customer.

 Next, we're going to check if there were booking instances where the assigned room ended up being a different room from the one originally reserved.